termux-nethunter

 curl -fsSLO https://raw.githubusercontent.com/jorexdeveloper/termux-nethunter/main/install-nethunter.sh

-1. Execute install script
+1. Execute the install script

 bash install-nethunter.sh